Test Request

 Not supported.

-Testing Farm supports multiple special purpose tags to adjust the provisioning settings for the testing environment.
+Testing Farm also supports multiple special purpose tags to adjust the provisioning settings for the testing environment.
+See the next sections for details.

 With testing-farm CLI